nejckorasa/rest-commander/README.md

 # rest-commander

 Spring boot service used to execute commands triggered by REST API endpoint.
-Some commands are predefined, custom commands can be easily implemented.
+IIt's main purpose is to act as a simple solution to run static SQL script in a separated service.
+Some commands (as SQL script command) are predefined, custom commands can be easily implemented.

 All commands are executed within one transaction.